M-d-t-spec/FUTURE_DS_01/README.md

   - Product description
   - Unit Price, and Sales
   - Order Date
-- Data has been **cleaned and transformed** in Power BI using Power Query, including creation of calculated columns and key measures.
+- Data has been **cleaned and transformed** in Power BI using Power Query, including creation of calculated columns and key measures (ecommerce_trade_analysis.pbix)

 ## Features